 - Holds quality of space and responsibility for guidelines.

-- Prepares the space with a candle or flowers, circle of chairs, refreshments.
+- Prepares the space with a candle, flowers, a circle of chairs, and refreshments.

-- Opens and closes with prayer or scripture.
+- It opens and closes with prayer or other reflective reading.

 - Shares leadership and presence-keeping.

 - How did we do?

 - How was the quality of our silence and presence?